Google, Oracle meet in copyright clash at Supreme Court

 Google, Oracle meet in copyright clash at Supreme CourtNew

-WASHINGTON (AP) — Tech giants Google and Oracle are about to clash at the Supreme Court in a copyright dispute that’s worth billions and important to the future of software development.
-The case before the justices Wednesday has to do with Google’s creation of the Android operating system now used on the vast majority of smartphones worldwide.
-Google says that to create Android, which was released in 2007, it wrote millions of lines of new computer code.
-But it also used 11,330 lines of code and an organization that’s part of Oracle’s Java platform.
-Google has defended its actions as common practice in the industry.
+WASHINGTON (AP) — Supreme Court justices spent time discussing restaurant menus, computer keyboards, songs and even the periodic table in trying to resolve a copyright dispute between tech giants Google and Oracle.
+The justices were hearing arguments Wednesday in a dispute that is worth billions and important to the future of software.
+It wasn’t clear how the justices would rule, but some of the justices seemed at least concerned about what a ruling for Oracle could mean.
+The case before the justices has to do with Google’s creation of the Android operating system now used on the vast majority of smartphones worldwide.